deepfence/ThreatMapper/CONTRIBUTING.md

 ## How can I contribute?

+### I want to build ThreatMapper

+If you want to build all the ThreatMapper images, run `make` inside main repo.
+It would build all the ThreatMapper images.
+And to build image individually, run `make <service-name>` example: `make api` or `make ui`.
+Check Makefile for more info.
 ### I'm having difficulty installing, operating or building ThreatMapper

 Head over to our [Community Slack](https://join.slack.com/t/deepfence-community/shared_invite/zt-podmzle9-5X~qYx8wMaLt9bGWwkSdgQ) and share what's going on.
 It's generally useful to include details of your installation, as ThreatMapper is under constant development and we fix bugs fast. `docker images list` and `docker ps -a`, or the equivalent Kubernetes commands are a good start.
 Logs from any containers that may be misbehaving are also useful.